Naila-Srivastava/Covid19-Clinical-Trials-Analysis/README.md

 # 🧬 Covid-19 Clinical Trials Analysis Project

 Welcome to my Covid-19 Clinical Trials Analysis project!
 This deep dive explores the global response to the Covid-19 pandemic through the lens of clinical research.
-Using Python and Tableau, we unpack trends, trial phases, intervention types, and more—all sourced from clinicaltrials.gov.
+Using Python and Tableau, we unpack trends, trial phases, intervention types, and more: sourced from clinicaltrials.gov.

 ## 🧠 Objective